-- Current deed, mortgage, monthly mortgage statement, mortgage payment booklet, or a residential lease - Current homeowners' or renters' insurance policy or statement - Electric, water, natural gas, satellite television, cable television, or non-cellular telephone statement dated within 90 days of the application date - Medical or health card - Valid, unexpired registration: Texas voter registration card, motor vehicle registration or title, boat registration or title - Current automobile insurance policy or statement - Current automobile payment booklet - Texas high school, college, or university report card or transcript for the current school year - Preprinted paycheck or pay stub dated within 90 days of the application date - W-2 or 1099 tax form from the current year - Mail from a financial institution; including checking, savings, investment account, or credit card statements dated within 90 days of the application date - Mail from a federal, state, county, or city government agency dated within 90 days of the application date - Current documents issued by the US Military indicating residential address - Selective Service card - Concealed handgun license - TDCJ document indicating recent release or parole - Current Form DS-2019, I-20, or a document issued by USCIS mail that is addressed to you with a forwarding address label or an adhesive address label on the envelope.
+- Current deed, mortgage, monthly mortgage statement, mortgage payment booklet, or a residential lease - Current homeowners' or renters' insurance policy or statement - Electric, water, natural gas, satellite television, cable television, or non-cellular telephone statement dated within 90 days of the application date - Medical or health card - Valid, unexpired registration: Texas voter registration card, motor vehicle registration or title, boat registration or title - Current automobile insurance policy or statement - Current automobile payment booklet - Texas high school, college, or university report card or transcript for the current school year - Preprinted paycheck or pay stub dated within 90 days of the application date - W-2 or 1099 tax form from the current year - Mail from a financial institution; including checking, savings, investment account, or credit card statements dated within 90 days of the application date - Mail from a federal, state, county, or city government agency dated within 90 days of the application date - Current documents issued by the US Military indicating residential address - Selective Service card - Concealed handgun license or License to Carry - TDCJ document indicating recent release or parole - Current Form DS-2019, I-20, or a document issued by USCIS from the same utility company, and you cannot show mail that is addressed to you with a forwarding address label or an adhesive address label on the envelope.
 If you are unable to provide two documents from the list, you may submit a Texas residency affidavit from someone who resides at the same address along with proper identification and two documents for proof of residency.